Draggie306/CheatSheets/A level/source/Geography.md

 Temperature within the climate is another factor, as temperatures above 0°C will melt accumulated snow and ice, resulting in more outputs in the system.
 At higher altitudes, there are typically more prolonged periods of above freezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing for glaciers to thicken and expaensive ice sheets to form.
 Precipitation is another climate factor, with its totals and patterns, both regionally and seasonally, in determining mass balance of a glacier system, as it provides the main inputs to these glaciers as snowfall.

-**Geology**
+Geology
-Lithology is the chemical composition and physical properties of rocks.
+Liology is the chemical composition and physical properties of rocks.
 Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking crystals.
 Clay, on the other hand, is weak, and does not have these strong bonds on the molecular level.
 The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering as seen, through carbonation.

 Structure relates to the physical rock types, like faulting, bedding and jointing.
 These all have an impact on how permeable rocks are.
 Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
 Some types of limestone, like carboniferous limestone, has many interconnected joints, giving it 'secondary permeability'.
 > **Primary permeability** is when spaces brackets (pores) absorb and retain water.

-**Latitude and Altitude**
+Latitude and Altitude
 Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with a little seasonal variation.
 Being so dry and extremely cold, they are much different to valley glaciers, which are more dynamic, as they have higher precipitation levels névé turns into firn.
 The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
 This means that they flow much less quickly, and different types of movement occurs.

 Altitude also has a direct impact on the temperatures and development of valley glaciers.
 As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and in the Himalayas.
 These glaciers are still not as cold as cold-based glaciers however.